AAG0130/Portfolio/Complementary projects/IBM AI Engineering Professional Certificate/Course 5_AI Capstone Project with Deep Learning/1_Data Preparation/README.md

 3. Start Jupyter Notebook:

-`jupyter notebook Data_Preparation.ipynb`
+`jupyter notebook Data_Loading.ipynb`

 4. Run cells top-to-bottom.
 Verify that `Negative/` and `Positive/` directories exist and contain images.

-**Note:** The cell that runs `await skillsnetwork.prepare(...)` requires a notebook environment that supports `await`.
-If your environment does not support `await`, run `skillsnetwork.prepare(...)` without `await` or call it inside an asyncio loop.

 ## Notes & reproducibility

-- If you plan to load all images into memory, ensure enough RAM; otherwise use generators or on-disk batching.
+- If you plan to load all images into memory, ensure enough RAM; otherwise, use generators or on-disk batching.